tianshengwang/hdiCF/README.md

 #Subgroup decision:
 c1_n200_I3_A4_K5_B1000_i100_Tc_L20_V95$selectedSG_ori
 ```
-Note: If you encounter the **ERROR** message:
+Note: If you encounter the **error** message:
-"Error in if (zz > -0.001) zz <- max(zz, 0) else stop("profiling has found a better solution, so original fit had not converged"): missing value where TRUE/FALSE needed", it means one or more subgroups have outcomes with only one level (e.g., Y = 0 for all patients), typically due to a very low number of events (we observed this error at risk levels below 0.5%).
+"Error in if (zz > -0.001) zz <- max(zz, 0) else stop("profiling has found a better solution, so original fit had not converged"): missing value where TRUE/FALSE needed", it means one or more subgroups have outcomes with only one level (e.g., Y = 0 for all patients), typically due to rare events.
 In such cases, the CATE estimates are unreliable, and the use of iCF is not recommended.

 ***Transparency in running iCF algorithm***